-This two-credit course will instruct students in the nature, purposes, and types of entry-level research for music; the basics of music bibliography and webliography; and academic writing about music-related topics.
-Prerequisites: Acceptance into Music Honors Track by Application and Interview and MUSI 4970.
+This two-credit course instructs students in the nature, purposes, and types of entry-level research for music.
+Topics include the basics of music bibliography/webliography and academic writing about music-related topics.
+Prerequisites: Acceptance into Music Honors Track by application and interview.